danielbodnar/awesome-stars/BY-LANG.md

 - [jr0dd/home-ops](https://github.com/jr0dd/home-ops) - One repo to rule them all.
 This mono repo serves my home infrastructure and Kubernetes cluster which utilizes Infrastructure as Code (IaC)
 - [rosineygp/mkdkr_exporter](https://github.com/rosineygp/mkdkr_exporter) - export mkdkr to another pipeline engine
 - [redhat-openstack/infrared](https://github.com/redhat-openstack/infrared) - Plugin based framework that aims to provide an easy-to-use CLI for Ansible based projects
-- [theautomation/infrastructure](https://github.com/theautomation/infrastructure) - Configuration, scripts, Ansible playbooks and information to set up the basic and essential components of my infrastructure like proxmox cluster and kubernetes cluster.
+- [theautomation/infrastructure](https://github.com/theautomation/infrastructure) - Configuration files, scripts, Ansible playbooks, and information needed to establish the fundamental components of my infrastructure, such as Proxmox and Kubernetes cluster
 - [packit/deployment](https://github.com/packit/deployment) - Ansible playbooks and scripts for deploying packit-service to OpenShift
 - [techno-tim/k3s-ansible](https://github.com/techno-tim/k3s-ansible) - The easiest way to bootstrap a self-hosted High Availability Kubernetes cluster.
 A fully automated HA k3s etcd install with kube-vip, MetalLB, and more
 - [Linuxfabrik/lfops](https://github.com/Linuxfabrik/lfops) - LFOps is an Ansible Collection of generic Roles, Playbooks and Plugins for managing Linux-based Cloud Infrastructures.